Supposeduck30/bitcoin-mining-algorithms/README.md

 - Converts difficulty bits into a full target number
 - Builds a fake block header with version, previous hash, Merkle root, timestamp, bits, and nonce
 - Tries different nonces until the hash is below the target
-- Shows the mining process abd prints the valid hash
+- Shows the mining process and prints the valid hash

 #### 🔐 The realistic algorithm:
 - Incorporates the actual Bitcoin difficulty bits (as of June 2025)